-Athena SWAN awards recognise the contribution of organisations in supporting women in science, engineering and technology (SET).
+Athena SWAN charter recognises the contribution of organisations in supporting women in science, engineering and technology (SET).
 These recognise the efforts of organisations to ensure a positive environment for women working in science; that they are represented at all levels , their contribution, skills and experience are recognised, and that they are retained and promoted appropriately.

 "Promoting women in science is an integral part of the school's culture here at Bristol.
 With a flexible working ethos and open communication with management at all levels, the school supports women as they progress through their careers, from their time as students through to becoming professors for those who choose academic careers."

-The School of Biochemistry holds an Athena SWAN Bronze Award.
+The School of Biochemistry holds an Athena SWAN Silver Award.

 Work and family

-The School of Biochemistry promotes the University of Bristol Work & Family initiative, which provides information and support for parents and carers.
+The School of Biochemistry promotes the University of Bristol Work & Family, which provides information and support for parents and carers.

 The school is committed to providing every opportunity for our female staff to integrate the development of a career with family responsibilities.
 All employees have the right not to be subjected to a detriment on the grounds of pregnancy, childbirth or maternity, irrespective of hours of work or service.
 The University website has more information on eligibility, entitlements and the University paternity policy, maternity policy, adoption policy and shared parental leave policy.